games647/CraftAPI/README.md

 ## Contribution

 This project is open for suggestions (including breaking changes between major version) and contributions.
-If you have an idea to make this library, you are welcome to create an issue ticker or pull request.
+If you have idea to make this library, you are welcome to create an issue ticker or pull request.
 Please provide units for pull requests if possible.

 ## Maven repository